ifly6/Template/README.md

 * __No virtual folders__.
 Easy to manage and edit both `xml` and `cs` files.

 * __Lightweight__.
-Visual Studio Code only takes up to 200 MB of storage space and is lighting fast.
+Visual Studio Code only takes up around 300 MB of storage space and is lighting fast.

 * __Automated__.
 Integrated build, scripting and management tools to perform common tasks making everyday workflows faster.